 Animals rescued from Mosul's abandoned zoo arrive safely in Jordan

-Around 3:15 p.m., officers responded to the 1700 block of 1st Avenue after receiving mult... - A 9-year-old boy injured during a school shooting in San Bernardino, California, earlier this week is "recovering well," school officials said... - It took two rescue attempts and nearly two weeks to successfully evacuate the last two surviving animals from a derelict zoo in war-torn Mosul, Iraq.
-But...
-Reebok will begin making shoes from corn and organic cotton later this year.
+It took two rescue attempts and nearly two weeks to successfully evacuate the last two surviving animals from a derelict zoo in war-torn Mosul, Iraq.
+But if he could do it over, veterinarian Amir Khalil wouldn't hesitate.

 |Title